BowlerHatLLC/vscode-swf-debug/distribution/src/assembly/README.md

 This extension offers tight integration with the [ActionScript & MXML langauge extension](https://marketplace.visualstudio.com/items?itemName=bowlerhatllc.vscode-nextgenas).
 Many attributes in the workspace's _launch.json_ file can be omitted because they will be populated automatically based on the project's [_asconfig.json_](https://github.com/BowlerHatLLC/vscode-as3mxml/wiki/asconfig.json) file.

-ActionScript & MXML projects built using any of the following SDKs or tools may be debugged with this extension:
+ActionScript & MXML projects built using any of the following SDKs or tools may be debugged using the SWF debug extension:

 - Adobe AIR SDK & Compiler
 - Adobe Animate